SAFE AND ACCESSIBLE COURTS: ORIENTING PRINCIPLES FOR CANADIAN COURT OPERATIONS IN RESPONSE TO COVID-19

 - Create communication formats to assist users who may face barriers in reading, hearing, speaking, or understanding

 - Create additional language versions to assist court users as needed

 - Provide information to users prior to their arrival at court (e.g. through posting on the court website, Frequently Asked Questions (FAQ), information attached to summonses or appearance notices, and “push” messaging to key stakeholders (professional networks, community and support groups))

-- Include advance instructions to users on what to do if they develop symptoms or have been in close contact with a positive case shortly prior to a scheduled court appearance, or shortly after attending court
+- Include advance instructions to users on what to do if they test positive for COVID-19 or are otherwise obligated to isolate or quarantine shortly prior to a scheduled court appearance

 - Make training available for court personnel to support effective communication of safety measures